 Purchasers can be subject to various withholding obligations depending on the residency of the seller and the nature of the asset.
-Foreign CGT withholding tax (non-final) can apply at 12.5% and in addition certain property sales may be subject to GST withholding (currently 10%).
-Specifically, foreign CGT withholding applies to the disposal of certain taxable Australian property.
+Foreign capital gains tax ("CGT") withholding tax (non-final) can apply at 12.5% and in addition certain property sales may be subject to Goods and Sales Tax ("GST") withholding (currently 10%).
+Specifically, foreign resident CGT withholding applies to the disposal of certain taxable Australian properties.